gordonguthrie/literatecodereader/docs/index.md

 With levels we can filter our API focussed documentation (Ex_docs will ignore our inline documentation too)

 Finding a style (and uses of levels) for your project and language will be up to you.

-# Possible Further Work

-It would make sense to have a configuration file with a list of valid source code files to ignore The ability to list files is part of that lifecyle.
-That way the architectural documents could focus on the key elements and those bits of the code base that are genuine libraries could be documented in the normal fashion.

-(Of course the sensible approach would be to break the libraries out into their own repos and include them as versioned dependencies, but that often doens't happen).

  <div>
  {% for item in site.data.contents.toc %}